afcarzero1/Budget/README.md

 ## License
 BudgetApp is open-source software licensed under the [MIT License](LICENSE.md).

-## License

-The full project is licensed under the MIT license.

 The switch icon is taken from [here](https://www.veryicon.com/icons/miscellaneous/fs-icon/switch-38.html) The categories icon is taken from [here](https://freeicons.io/line-icons-2/category-icon-30673)